Monthly Market Update — Danielle Taylor

 days on market and distressed data analysis

-Average days on market for SOLD residential properties in April was 71, selling 25% slower than March’s average of 57 days.
+• Average days on market for SOLD residential properties in May was 63, selling 11.3% faster than April’s average of 71 days.

-Average days on market for all current ACTIVE residential listings is 101 days (up 4% versus March)
+• Average days on market for all current ACTIVE residential listings is 101 days (flat versus April)

-Month-over-month, the average days on market for Under Contract properties is 73 days (down 10% versus 79 days in March).
+• Month-over-month, the average days on market for Under Contract properties is 70 days (down 5.2% versus 73 days in April).

 Year-Over-Year Market Comparison